Your own medieval castle or Mediterranean villa… free.

 Unlike those targeted for the Cammini e Percorsi program, these properties aren’t necessarily historic… and they aren’t free… but they can come with price tags as small as 5,000 euros.

-These parts of Italy are depressed but still respected.
+are depressed but still respected.
 People here have a strong sense of pride in their communities.
 Local officials are fighting to preserve their history and to resurrect their vintage towns.

 On average, move-in ready homes in this part of Italy start at 800 euros (US$950) per square meter and go up to as much as 5,000 euros (US$5,900) per square meter for new construction along the coast.